settlemint/solidity-token-erc20/README.md

   <p align="center">
     ✨ <a href="https://settlemint.com">https://settlemint.com</a> ✨
     <br/>
-    Build your own blockchain usecase with ease.
+    Build your own blockchain use case with ease.
   </p>
 </p>
 <br/>